-These sessions offer opportunities for carers and people living with dementia to get together on a regular basis to enjoy peer group support in a social setting where they can fee safe and part of society.
-Age UK Mid Mersey can also help you to access other services and activities including:
+A diagnosis of any form of dementia can be a difficult time.
+Age UK Mid Mersey is working in partnership with the Alzheimer’s Society to provide an advisory service to older people who have been diagnosed with early onset dementia.
+The service provides an opportunity for carers and people living with dementia to get together on a regular basis to enjoy peer group support in a social setting where they can feel safe and part of society.
+Through regular dementia cafés, we are helping to ensure that people are supported and kept informed of their choices throughout their dementia journey.
+Age UK Mid Mersey can help people to access other services and activities including:

-Based at The Mansion House, Victoria Park, City Road, St Helens WA10 2UE
+The Mansion House, Victoria Park, St Helens, WA10 2UE

 Community Performance by Petra kuppers, An Introduction